 - Spread your food and drink out over the day. - Drink a minimum of 2 litres of very low-calorie fluid every day (more if the weather is hot or if you sweat more than usual). - Drink at regular intervals throughout the day.
 Include unlimited amounts of water, still no added sugar squash, other beverages such as Oxo, (or other powdered stock cubes) dissolved in water.
-Bovril, tea, coffee. - Do not use sugar in your drinks but you can use a sweetener if you wish. - Do NOT drink alcohol - Take a multivitamin/mineral tablet daily from when you start the pre op diet.. - Monitor your bowels, as you may need to take a laxative
+Bovril, tea, coffee. - Do not use sugar in your drinks but you can use a sweetener if you wish. - Do not drink alcohol - Take a multivitamin & mineral tablet daily. - Monitor your bowels, as you may need to take a laxative

-Option 2 Milk and Yogurt
+Option 2 - Milk and yogurt